Jitendra Prasad Sonal

-Jitendra Prasad Sonal (also known as Jitendra Prasad Sonar) is a Nepalese politician.
-He is the current Chief Minister of Madhesh Pradesh.He is parliamentary party leader for the Loktantrik Samajwadi Party, Nepal in the Provincial Assembly of Province No. 2.
+Jitendra Prasad Sonal (also known as "Jitendra Prasad Sonar") is a Nepalese politician, who served as the 4th Chief Minister of Madhesh Province from 16 October 2025 until his resignation on 9 November 2025.
+He is a parliamentary party leader for the Loktantrik Samajwadi Party, Nepal in the Madhesh Provincial Assembly.

 Political life

-Sonal, a resident of Bara, was elected to the 2017 provincial assembly elections from Bara 4(B) with 13118 votes.
-He was the Physical Infrastructure Minister for Province No. 2, Nepal till 6 June 2021.
-He including 3 other state ministers were replaced by other ministersfrom Lalbabu Raut ministry on 6 June 2021 after a group of PSP-N joined government led by KP Sharma Oli and Sonal supported the same.
+Sonal, a resident of Bara, was elected to the 2017 and 2022 provincial assembly elections from Bara 4 (B) consecutively.
+He was the Physical Infrastructure Minister for Madhesh Province in Lalbabu Raut ministry.

-Sonal was re-elected as the member of provincial assembly of Madhesh Pradesh from Bara 4(B) in 2022.
-He currently serves as the provincial president of Loktantrik Samajwadi Party, Nepal (Madhesh Pradesh) under the leadership of Mahantha Thakur.